nndpznn/SpaceNewsClone/about.md

 Developed by Nolan Nguyen and Matthew Savitt.

-Credit to ChatGPT for enabling Matt's idea of creating a shooting star background for both of our lists.
+Credit to ChatGPT for helping Matt to create his idea of a shooting star background for both of our lists.

 ## About the API
 * This API provides articles and associated images for relevant space news, as well as official status reports from the International Space Station.
 The three primary sources we are able to pull information from consist of "reports", "articles", and "blogs".
 We felt that two of those sources were sufficient for the variety and functionality of this app.